What is abstinence?

 For it to work, both partners need to talk about what “abstinence” means to them.
 If you are considering this as a method of birth control, try answering the following questions:

 - What kinds of sexual activity am I comfortable engaging in right now?

 - How does my partner define abstinence?

-How effective is abstinence?
+How effective is this method of birth control?

 Does abstinence reduce the risk of sexually transmitted infections?

 As with birth control, your definition of this method of birth control will determine how effective it is at reducing the risk of sexually transmitted infections.
 Sexually transmitted infections (STIs) can be spread through oral, vaginal, and anal sex.

 Reasons someone might choose this method of birth control

 - You are not ready to have sex/do not wish to have sex

 - You want to get to know your partner more intimately before engaging in sexual activity